-Then, they kicked them in the back of their legs to force them to the ground.
-The officers had two large German shepherds with them which were barking and jumping at the individuals.
+Then, the officers kicked them in the back of their legs to force them to the ground.
+They had two large German shepherds with them which were barking and jumping at the individuals.

 They searched the seven of them and took their personal belongings, including €300.
 Afterwards, they were loaded into an estate car.
 None of them was asked for personal details, nor did they sign any documents, or receive any form of processing.
 They were driven in cramped conditions for four hours until they arrived West of Velika Kladuša.